-Michael is a 78-year-old gentleman who has lived a good life with a large family full of children, grandchildren and now great-grandchildren.
+Michael is a 78 year old gentleman who has lived a good life with a large family full of children, grandchildren and now great grandchildren.
 For years he loved going to dance halls with his wife, and he still loves listening to music.

 Michael was diagnosed with dementia (Alzheimer’s disease) 5 years ago.
-He has recently moved into a residential home as his needs can no longer be met at home.
+He has recently moved in to a residential home as his needs can no longer be met at home.
 His wife continues to visit every day.

 Michael needs prompting to complete activities of daily living and is becoming more dependent on care staff to complete certain tasks.
 His mobility is now limited and he requires maximum assistance of two to complete standing transfers.
 Michael also has a history of falls.

 Michael had been sitting in a standard fixed armchair.
-Michael complained of being uncomfortable and at times became agitated with the wife.
+Michael complained of being uncomfortable and at times became agitated with his wife.
 Care staff noticed moving and handling becoming more effortful and were considering introducing equipment.
 They had also started noticing areas of redness on his heels and back.

-CareFlex were called in to see if a more specialist chair was needed to reduce the risk of Michael’s pressure areas worsening and to ensure he was comfortable and relaxed.
+CareFlex were called in to see if a more specialist chair was needed to reduce the risk of Michael’s pressure areas worsening, and to ensure he was comfortable and relaxed.

 In the standard armchair it was evident that: